Access Control Door Readers

 What is IP Door Access Control Technology

 This new IP access control technology doesn’t use a central access control box so the installation is much easier.
 The intelligence is at the door with the reader instead of being in the central control box.
 You can start with one reader and add new readers as you need them.
-For more information about how this new IP access control technology compares to the old technology, take a look at our page Access Control Systems.
+For more information about how this new IP access control technology compares to the old technology, take a look at our webpage that Compares Door Access Control Systems.

 The latest IP readers support various card credential RFID proximity formats.
 Besides using credentials, you can use pin codes or even your smartphone to open the door.
 You can select readers with a keypad, and those that can operate indoors or outdoors.
 They are available with trim kits and pre-cut pigtail wiring (10′ or 25′).
 The readers accept HID, proprietary proximity credentials (like Isonas), smartcard, MiFare, or Bluetooth mobile credentials.